Senior Director, Marketing and Communications

 - Assure compliance with all Alzheimer’s Association branding policies, procedures, standards and applicable regulatory requirements; promote Association-wide programs and initiatives.

 - Play a key role in developing, implementing and evaluating paid advertising strategies for all chapter activities including Walk to End Alzheimer’s, The Longest Day, galas, and conferences.

 - Develop strategy and work with marketing and communications staff to manage social media marketing region-wide in order to expand social media presence and utilize social media as a tool to support Chapter’s programs, services and development goals.

-- Extend initiatives across traditional, online and social media platforms.
+- Extend initiatives across traditional, ethnic, online and social media platforms.

 - Ensure effective management within the marketing and communications function.
 Maintain a climate that attracts, retains and motivates top quality personnel, both paid and volunteer.

-- Recruit, train, appraise, supervise, support, develop, promote and guide qualified marketing and communications staff.
+- Recruit, train, appraise, supervise, support, develop, promote and guide qualified marketing and communications staff and interns.